 We have spent more than a month in Vietnam.
 We must admit this country is weird and we are not sure if we want to come back there.
 We know many people who love Vietnam though.
-This country has a lot to offer- beautiful mountains (like Mai Chau), amazing sea and of course the Halong Bay.
+It has a lot to offer: beautiful mountains (like Mai Chau), amazing sea and of course the Halong Bay.
 Vietnam may be controversial but it’s still a place everybody should visit.
 In this post we gathered for you Vietnam interesting facts.
 Some of them may surprise you, some disgust you and some will make you laugh!
-So here we go… it’s all about Vietnam!
+So here we go…

 Vietnam interesting facts #1